dojot/dojot/subscription-engine/kafka-ws/README.md

 ## **Overview**

-**Kafka WebSocket service** allows the users to retrieve conditional and/or partial data from a given dojot topic in a Kafka cluster.
+**Kafka WebSocket service** allows the users to retrieve data from a given dojot topic in a Kafka cluster, this retrieval can be conditional and/or partial.
 It works with pure websocket connections, so you can create websocket clients in any language you want as long as they support [RFC 6455](https://tools.ietf.org/html/rfc6455).

 ### **Connecting to the service**

+The connection is done in two steps, you must first obtain a *single-use ticket* through a REST request, then, be authorized to connect to the service through a websocket.

+#### First step: Get the single-use ticket

+A ticket allows the user to subscribe to a dojot topic.
+To obtain it is necessary to have a JWT access token that is issued by the platform's Authentication/Authorization service.
+Ticket request must be made by REST at the endpoint `/api/v1/ticket` using the HTTP GET verb.
+The request must contain the header `Authorization` and the JWT token as value, according to the syntax:

+    POST <base-url>/v1/ticket
+    Authorization: Bearer [Encoded JWT]

+The component responds with the following syntax:

+    HTTP/1.1 200 OK
+    Content-type: application/json
+    {
+      "ticket": "[an opaque ticket of 64 hexadecimal characters]" }

+Note: In the context of a dojot deployment the JWT Token is provided by the *Auth service*, and is validated by the *API Gateway* before redirecting the connection to the Kafka-WS.
+So, no validations are done by the Kafka WS.

+#### Second step: Establish a websocket connection

 The connection is done via pure websockets using the URI `/api/v1/topics/:topic`.
-It is also possible to pass conditional and filter options as part of the URI.
+You **must** pass the previously generated ticket as a parameter of this URI.
+It is also possible to pass conditional and filter options as parameters of the URI.

 In the following sections, it is explained in details how to compose the URI to retrieve filtered and/or partial data from a given topic.<br>
-*Note*: When the component is behind the API Gateway of the dojot platform, it must be accessed through the URI: `/kafka-ws/v1/topics/:topic`.
+*Note*: When the component is behind the API Gateway of the dojot platform, it must be accessed through the URI: `<base-url>/kafka-ws/v1/topics/:topic`.

 If you want to jump for a full client example, see the [examples](./examples) directory.